-The Directors assessment acknowledges the impact of COVID-19, however note the 30 June 2022 net asset position, together with forecast activity levels, support the going concern basis of reporting.
+The Directors note the 30 June 2023 net asset position, together with forecast activity levels, support the going concern basis of reporting.
 The Directors note that the forecasts include significant grant and donation income is required for activity levels to be maintained over the next twelve months, and that these inflows are not certain at this time.
 The entity continues to seek to address the cash requirements by seeking new donors and continuing commercial activity.

-The financial report does not include any adjustment relating to the recoverability or classification of recorded asset amounts nor to the amounts or classification of liabilities that might be necessary should the
+The financial report does not include any adjustment relating to the recoverability or classification of recorded asset amounts nor to the amounts or classification of liabilities that might be necessary should the Group be unable to continue as a going concern.

-(b) Going concern (Continued)
+(a) Going concern (Continued)